 When You Can Start Right Away

-Generally, the best response is to convey a willingness to start working as soon as possible.
+Generally, the best response is to convey a willingness to start work as soon as possible.
 The employer will be thrilled with your flexibility, and it will help ensure a smooth transition to the new role.

-If you’re out of work or if your current job is about to end, of course it’s fine to say you can start immediately or as soon as the employer would like.
+If you’re out of work or if your current job is about to end, then, of course, it’s fine to tell the employer you can start immediately or as soon as they would like.

 You may have a commitment that requires giving an even longer notice.
-In that situation, if it's an option to use vacation days for training/orientation, let the prospective employee know about your availability.
+In that situation, if it's an option to use vacation days for training/orientation, let the prospective employer know about your availability.

 When You Want More Time Off

 It’s not a good idea to share that information before you have a firm job offer.
-Instead, you could turn the question around and ask the interviewer about the preferred start date for the position.
-You might find that their time window is more flexible than you thought.
+Instead, you can turn the question around and ask the interviewer about the preferred start date for the position.
+You may find that their time window is more flexible than you thought.